William Lloyd Garrison Lecture

 The talk focuses on the legacy of slavery, its continuing impact on the United States, and current issues around diversity, inclusiveness, and LGBTQ acceptance.

-This year that talk takes place in-person (masks required for attendees) on December 10 2021 at the Old South Presbyterian Church in Newburyport Massachusetts at 7 PM.
-It will be simulcast live on YouTube.
+The talk will take place in-person on Saturday, December 10 2022 at the Old South Presbyterian Church in Newburyport Massachusetts at 7 PM.

 The Gospel According to William Lloyd Garrison: Anti-Racism and the American Truth

 The 2021 Annual William Lloyd Garrison Lecture, delivered by Edward Carson, explores nineteenth century American Romanticism and Realism, and how it shaped the American narrative of racial capitalism and white supremacy.
 Through the ideals of personhood, religion, and growing rationalism, Carson examines Garrison’s radicalism, and how he used his voice to ally with women and Black people in their struggles.
 We will follow Garrison’s maturation from white savior to an unfolding critique of him as an anti-racist crusader.
 Carson discusses Garrison’s relevancy in twenty-first century issues like voting rights, Critical Race Theory, and Black political thought.